essay

 An AI agent can touch forty files in ninety seconds.
 It can invent an API endpoint that never existed, skip a compliance control, and merge with confidence because the reasoning sounded right.

 The model cannot be its own judge.
-It is non-deterministic, unbounded in scope, and structurally incapable of certifying correctness.
-Every serious engineering org already knows this about humans: that is why we have compilers, type checkers, linters, tests, security scanners, and code review.
+It is non-deterministic, broad in scope, and structurally unable to certify its own correctness.
+Every serious engineering organisation already knows this about humans: that is why we have compilers, type checkers, linters, tests, security scanners, CI, protected branches, and code review.

 The AI era did not remove that need.
 It amplified it.